Our People

 Wyatt Donley

-Wyatt Donley is a junior studying Aeronautical and Astronautical engineering with a specialization in Propulsion.
-His main interests lie in thermodynamics, innovative propulsion technology, and additive manufacturing technologies.
+Wyatt Donley is a senior studying Aeronautical and Astronautical engineering with a specialization in Propulsion.
+His main interests lie in Thermodynamics, innovative propulsion technology, and additive manufacturing technologies.
 His research focuses on working to develop a High Temperature Heat Pump utilizing low-GWP refrigerants.
 His main focus is in optimizing the space used by the test stand design, and integrating parts into the test stand.
 In his free time, Wyatt enjoys spending time with friends and family, playing golf, and playing video games.

 Nashe Mucharambeyi is an undergraduate in Aeronautical and Astronautical Engineering.
 He works on the Indiana Digital Crossroads project that involves creating an automation tool for a power generator set cooling model and enjoys working on thermal and fluid problems where he does further research on.
 Nashe enjoys spending time with friends, going to different food places and trying new experiences.